wisnuciwun/LoadingScreen/README.md

 :eyes: Usage :
 - Put this file to your component directory folder.
 You can choose to make a new folder or not.
-- import this component and place it after an AJAX call. use " .then() " and " .catch() ". (i recommended to use Axios to make it simple)
+- import this component and place it after an AJAX call. use " .then() " and " .catch() ". (im using Axios)

 :phone: Parameters :